arvind-trinity/MemAndSemManager/README.md

 MemAndSemManager
 ================

-Simple Memory and Semaphore (read and read/write locks) Manager
+Simple Memory and Semaphore (read and read/write locks) Manager.
+More Details Shortly...